 As the only organization serving State CTE Directors, Advance CTE revamped its member onboarding program to better serve our members as they transition into their new leadership positions.
-With this new program, Advance CTE provided targeted supports and resources to 14 new State Directors in 2015, and matched each with an experienced mentor.
-We also improved our monthly member newsletter, and continued to share best practices, resources and reports through webinars, our blog and social media.
+Advance CTE provided targeted supports and resources to 14 new State Directors in 2015, and matched each with an experienced mentor.
+We also improved our monthly member newsletter, and continued to share best practices, resources and reports through meetings, webinars, our blog and social media.